kanushka/vuln-app/README.md

 This is a example application to test Command injection vulnerability.

 Here you can simply upload any file using, `avatar/upload` path.
+I have removed validation intentionaly to demostarate command injection vulnerability.

 ## Setup